-- perform with steady beat, rhythmic accuracy, and subdivision. - critically evaluate through self-assessment, question and answer, listening, and recording.
+- perform with steady beat, rhythmic accuracy, and subdivision. - critically evaluate through self assessment, question and answer, listening, and recording. - demonstrate growth and accuracy though one-on-one unit assessment with teacher.

-- demonstrate growth and accuracy though one-on-one unit assessment with teacher. - Formal assessments will be conducted at Mid-terms and Final exams and will include written as well as spoken examples of subdividing and performances of music being worked on in lessons and rehearsals.
+Formal assessments will be conducted at Mid-terms and Final exams and will include written as well as spoken examples of subdividing and performances of music in varied meters and tempi.